javersa86/prod-vita-display-control-upgraded/doxydocs/mainpage.md

 </tr>
 </table>

 The <b>Enable Pressure Sensor Zero Request</b> sends calibration verification for the following sensors: Inlet Air, Inlet O<sub>2</sub>, \htmlonly PIP\endhtmlonly, and SP.
 Saves value to Zero Calibration Manager for Sensor values.
+States of calibrations are logged to the Log Manager.

 ### Other Backend Functions

+The backend will continuously receive data from the system.
+Most importantly, the backend receives <b>Notifications</b> and <b>Service Notifications</b> from the \htmlonly API. \endhtmlonly

+The following are data is received from the Notifications and Service Notifications:
+- The measurements for Stacking Pressure, Oxygen, Peak Inspiratory Pressure, Auxiliary Flow, TV, and MAP that are saved to the State Manager.
+- The states for all 72 warnings are saved to the \htmlonly Warning \endhtmlonly Banner.
+- The silence timer countdown time to the State Manager.
+- The measurements for the average Stacking Pressure data, the instantaneous Stacking Pressure data, the average Peak Inspiratory Pressure data, the instantaneous Peak Inspiratory Pressure data, and the real-time O<sub>2</sub> Calibration voltage to the State Manager.

+The backend will also receive ventilation status updates, which will be utilized for the state manager, the End-Tidal Button, and the part manager; and ids for which the HMI button is pushed, and is especially useful for screen lock mode.
+Both inputs are saved to the State Manager and will be logged to the Log Manager.

-- For Modes Requested from the system, the following will occur:
+For Modes requested from the system, the states of the Modes will be logged to the Log Manager, and the following will occur:
-  - When the system enables the O<sub>2</sub> Calibration Op Mode, the 1 minute timer stored in the O<sub>2</sub> Calibration Manager will start and O<sub>2</sub> Calibration values and voltages are requested.
+- When the system enables or disables the O<sub>2</sub> Calibration Op Mode successfully, the measurement for the lowest and highest Calibration values and voltages are requested to the system, then saved to the State Manager and O<sub>2</sub> Calibration Manager.
+Calibration failures with no new measurements will be logged to the Log Manager.
-  - When the system disables the O<sub>2</sub> Calibration Op Mode, the 1 minute timer stored in the O<sub>2</sub> Calibration Manager will stop.
 - When the system enables dehumidification, the \htmlonly Humidity \endhtmlonly on the Jet Line and the Auxiliary Line is set to 0.

-- Detect the dev port for a USB drive, and find and create the directories to send service logs to.
-- Eject dev port for USB drive.
+For exporting service logs and other files to the USB, the backend detects the dev port for a USB drive, and finds and creates the directories to send files.
+Once finished, the backend will eject the dev port for the USB drive.

-- Update log manager for when the service menu is opened.
+For <b>Service Menu</b> service logs, the backend updates the log manager for when the service menu is opened, see Log Manager.

-- Runs a 2 minute countdown timer for when the dehumidification progress page is up.
+For <b>Dehumidification</b>, the backend runs a 2 minute countdown timer for when the dehumidification progress page is up.

-- Receives ventilation status updates from the system, which will be utilized for the state manager, the End-Tidal Button, and the part manager.
-- Receiving the ids for which the HMI button is pushed, is especially useful for screen lock mode.
-- When the system begins the shutdown procedure, the backend requests measurements for Water Sensors to determine if water is detected on Jet and Auxiliary Lines.
+For when the system begins the <b>Shutdown Procedure</b>, the backend requests measurements for Water Sensors to determine if water is detected on Jet and Auxiliary Lines.
+All values are saved to the State Manager.

-- Receive notifications and service notifications from the \htmlonly API \endhtmlonly.
-- Sends service calibration data as a QVector back to the system via signal to \htmlonly API \endhtmlonly.
+Lastly, the backend sends service calibration data as a QVector back to the system via signal to \htmlonly API \endhtmlonly.

 ## State Manager